Treatment for Traumatic Brain Injury, Concussion, and CTE

 Insurance, Self-Pay & States We Serve

-- Proud Lyra Health partner, providing no-cost care for eligible employer-sponsored plans
+- We are a Lyra Health partner, providing care for eligible employer-sponsored plans.

-- We offer HIPAA-compliant telepsychiatry for adults in California, Florida, Nevada, Nebraska, Virginia, Colorado, Kansas, and Iowa
+- We offer HIPAA-compliant telepsychiatry for adults in California, Florida, Nevada, Nebraska, Virginia, Colorado, Kansas, and Iowa.
+Dr. Hauck takes new patients in NE, CO, and VA.
+Dr. Hovav takes new patients in CA, FL, NV, IA, and KS.

-*Please note: We do not accept Medicare, Medicaid, Tricare, or UMR/Optum.
-UMR/Optum
+*Please note: We do not accept any HMO plan, United Healthcare/UMR/Optum, Medicare, Medicaid, or Tricare.

 Why Choose Lifetime Insight?